lgeurts/text-align/README.md

 aligns text between the left side of the editor and the Preferred Line Length setting.

+Here are some examples of using the "Center Align" option:

 ## Before Centering Single Line
 ![Before Single Line](./Screenshots/Before-Single-Line.png)